 - the real-world impact and importance of their attention to and feedback during the pilot

-Start with a group of 10.
+Start with a group of 10 people.
 Get their feedback.
 Revise your content.
 Then continue with larger pilot groups.

-This increases your learner’s engagement—since they will be literally engaged with the development of the training.
+This increases your learner’s engagement—since they will be directly involved with the development of the training.